Need a Roof Inspection?📞Call (806) 622-6041

 What's Typically Covered

-• Sudden and accidental water intrusion from storm events
+• Sudden and accidental water intrusion from a documented storm event in Amarillo or surrounding cities

-• Wind-driven rain damage through roof openings created by storms
+• Wind-driven rain that entered through roof openings created during the storm

-• Roof repairs or replacement if damage is extensive
+• Roof repairs or full replacement (asphalt shingle or metal) when the damage is extensive

 What May Not Be Covered